limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 cat /var/log/auth.log /etc/shadow
 ```

-I can possibly use command substitution with backticks or `$()` to execute a another command as `root`.
+I can possibly use command substitution with backticks or `$()` to execute another command as `root`.
 But first, let's generate a single-stage reverse shell with `msfvenom` and transfer it over.

 ![msfvenom](/assets/images/posts/evilscience-walkthrough/evilscience-17.png)